Yuman/qb/README.md

 -----------------

 ### Command-query Separation
-This allows the server API design to be simple, to do one thing at a time, with no concern with workflow.
+This simplifies the server API implementatio.
+The API therefore follows the DOT priciple (do one thing at a time), with no concern with workflow.

 ### Idempotency of Operations
-THis enhances the reliability of the client and the server by leaving no side-effects, and allowing reties on failure.
+This enhances the reliability of the client and the server by leaving no side-effects, and allowing retries on failure.